 The majority of Relevance readers live and work in the US.
 However, the EU’s General Data Protection Regulation (GDPR) has the potential to impact any business with a website no matter its geography.
 There’s potential to be fined even if you don’t have customers in the EU.
 Businesses around the world are working on or have finished their compliance to this new regulation.
 It goes into effect May 25, 2018.

-There are two primary groups that must comply with the GDPR:
+Two primary groups must comply with the General Data Protection Regulation:

 It’s designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.